smucclaw/internal_docs/docs/current_system/codebase/index.md

     G -- "outputs to" -->H["sect10-typescript/\ntests/\ndot/"]
 ```

+All the above is orchestrated by a `Makefile` under `sect10-typescript`.

 Note that the business logic was independently encoded in the internal MathLang DSL and was not wired up to read from the Natural4 spreadsheets.

-In 2024, we built a Generic MathLang component to serve as a bridge between the Natural4 codebase and the `MathLang.hs` codebase.
+In 2024, we built a Generic MathLang component to serve as a bridge between the Natural4 codebase and the `MathLang.hs` codebase, so the spreadsheets could serve as the single source of truth.

 ``` mermaid
 graph TB;